Marlyns-GitHub/AD-Tiering/README.md

 Tiering model standard consists of three tiers, tiers 0, 1, and 2. they are classified according to the level of trust.

-Tier 0 : it has a high level of trust, it includes the critical servers like (AD, Microsoft Entra Connect, ADFS, KPI and others Tier 0 dependencies).
+Tier 0 : it has a high level of trust, it includes critical servers like (AD, Microsoft Entra Connect, ADFS, KPI and others Tier 0 dependencies).
-Tier 1 : it has a medium level of trust, it includes the business applications servers like (BDD, SAP, Web, Fileservers and others Tier 1 dependencies ).
+Tier 1 : it has a medium level of trust, it includes business applications servers like (BDD, SAP, Web, Fileservers and others Tier 1 dependencies ).
-Tier 2 : it has a low level of trust, it includes the End Users devices like (Workstations, Laptops, Printers, etc).
+Tier 2 : it has a low level of trust, it includes End Users devices like (Workstations, Laptops, Printers, etc).

-The Tier 0 Admins : can only log on the Tier 0 resources and cannot log to the other tiers.
+Tier 0 Admins : can only log on the Tier 0 resources and cannot log to the other tiers.
-The Tier 1 Admins : can only log on the Tier 1 resources and cannot log to the other tiers.
+Tier 1 Admins : can only log on the Tier 1 resources and cannot log to the other tiers.
-The Tier 2 Admins : can only log on the Tier 2 resources and cannot log to the other tiers.
+Tier 2 Admins : can only log on the Tier 2 resources and cannot log to the other tiers.

 1. Organizational Units